RicardoChaseCo/Small_Community_Marketplace/README.md

 * GUID for security settings
 * Django authentication system for managing groups and permissions
 * Customized user model for Admin management
-* Securing APIs using Token Based Authentication and JWT
+* Securing APIs using Djoser and JWT as the auth engine